eth-cscs/SummerUniversity2022/node_level_performance/SpMV/README.md

 + **Questions:**

 1. Is CSR anywhere near competitive for any of the matrices?
-  2. For whch matrices is a larger sigma required to get better performance?
+  2. For which matrices is a larger sigma required to get better performance?
 Can you imagine why?
 + From performance measurements alone we cannot determine the actual memory bandwidth taken by the kernel or its actual code balance.
 We need a tool that gives us the memory bandwidth.
 The NVIDIA `nvprof` profiler can do this.
   - To use the profiler, instead of running the binary directly you run it with `nvprof` as a wrapper: `nvprof -m <metric> ./spmv-gpu <whatever>`
   - Many metrics are possible.
-This is a list of inetersting metrics to consider:
+This is a list of interesting metrics to consider:
     - `dram_read_bytes`:  Total bytes read from DRAM to L2 cache
     - `dram_write_bytes`:  Total bytes written from L2 cache to DRAM
     - `dram_read_throughput`:  Device memory read throughput